LunarLuned/Peculia/README.md

+# THIS REPO AND VERSION OF THE MOD IS OLD.
+A REWRITE IS BEING WORKED ON AND WILL BE PUBLIC SOON!

 # Peculia - a fabric mod that aims to add onto Minecraft's fun gameplay without making it boring.
 made by LunarLuned, major help from Ambient_ (or AmbientUnder) for texture work and composing, and Sydokiddo with assistance on coding.